-Our Key Stage 3 attainment data shows that, in general, pupils are staying on track throughout the three years.
+Our Key Stage 3 attainment data shows that, in general, students are staying on track throughout the three years.
 The average grade change across the three years for the last 4 classes to have completed KS3 (66 pupils) is -0.1.
 We grade on a 1-5 scale.
-If pupils manage to maintain their grade level, despite the work getting much more challenging as KS3 progresses, they are making at least expected progress, sometimes more.
+If students manage to maintain their grade level, despite the work getting much more challenging as KS3 progresses, they are making at least expected progress, sometimes more.
 We have a target based on a mix of their most likely CAT grade and their tough CAT target.
 The average of these target grades is 2.4, with the average report grade across Y7-9 being 2.5.
 Therefore, pupils are within 0.1 of their tough targets when averaged across their grades.
 This leads to them having a strong foundation to build on at GCSE and ultimately achieve beyond the most likely grade come results day, as shown in the Y11 data above.

 Andy Reeves (Headteacher)

 Pupils did not sit the 2020 KS2 SATs due COVID-19 lockdown